 If I am found not guilty on my criminal or traffic charges will that affect the impoundment of my vehicle?

-No. As long as the officer impounded your vehicle according to the law and Phoenix Police Department policies and procedures, the outcome of any trial is not relevant.
+No. As long as the officer impounded your vehicle according to Arizona law and Phoenix City Code and Phoenix Police Department policies and procedures, the outcome of any trial is not relevant.